7Block Labs

 Description:

-Avoid direct transfers in functions; instead, users withdraw their funds, reducing reentrancy risks.
+Skip direct transfers within functions; let users withdraw their funds instead.
+This approach helps to minimize reentrancy risks.

 Implementation Highlights: